- Interest Rate Derivatives

 The Montréal Exchange will keep your personal information as long as necessary and provided that it remains relevant for the purposes indicated above or in accordance with applicable laws.

-The Montréal Exchange may keep your personal information in secure filing cabinets and offices as well as in databases or email boxes hosted by the Montréal Exchange or by service suppliers, for periods of time and using the administrative and technological security measures it deems reasonable, according to the nature and level of sensitivity of the personal information (limited access to the Montréal Exchange's offices, locked filing cabinets, use of data networks secured and protected by firewalls, use of passwords, etc.).
+The Montréal Exchange may keep your personal information in secure filing cabinets and offices as well as in databases or email boxes or on servers hosted by the Montréal Exchange or by service providers, in Canada or other jurisdictions, for periods of time and using the administrative and technological security measures it deems reasonable, according to the nature and level of sensitivity of the personal information (limited access to the Montréal Exchange's offices, locked filing cabinets, use of data networks secured and protected by firewalls, use of passwords, etc.).
 The Montréal Exchange regularly verifies its existing security measures to ensure that they are properly managed, effective and adequate.
 The Montréal Exchange also ensures, through contractual agreements, that the personal information it communicates to third parties is protected.

 The Montréal Exchange collects certain technical information from your computer each time you request a page during a visit to our websites.
 This information is collected from your computer's Web browser to enhance your experience on our websites and may include your origin (city, country), operating system, Web browser software, screen resolution, places visited on the site, and your Internet service provider.